tru-ID/tru-cli/README.md

 OPTIONS
   -h, --help                 show CLI help
-  --debug                    Enables debug logging for the CLI --project-dir=project-dir  The directory that contains the truID.json Project configuration file --skip-qrcode-handler      Skips using the 4Auth hosted QR code handler with the `check_url` --workflow                 Execute the Phone Check Workflow from the CLI
+  --debug                    Enables debug logging for the CLI --project-dir=project-dir  The directory that contains the tru.json Project configuration file --skip-qrcode-handler      Skips using the tru hosted QR code handler with the `check_url` --workflow                 Execute the Phone Check Workflow from the CLI
 ```